keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Ezaren NPC's/Koran Sangsorn.md

 ***Focus Manipulation.*** Koran can expend his focus points to augment his physical fighting.

-**Damage Bonus.** Koran can spend up to 3 focus points, adding an extra 1d8 to the rolled damage per focus point spent.
+**Damage Bonus.** Koran can spend up to 3 focus points, adding an extra 1d8 force to the rolled damage per focus point spent.

 **Damage Reduction.** If Koran is wearing his Warcaster Armor, he can spend 1 focus point to reduce the damage by 5.